ENFJ

 What cognitive functions does the ENFJ use?

-The ENFJ stack is Extraverted Feeling (dominant), Introverted Intuition (auxiliary), Extraverted Sensing (tertiary), and Introverted Thinking (inferior).
-The shadow stack mirrors these with opposite attitudes.
+The ENFJ cognitive stack is Extraverted Feeling (dominant), Introverted Intuition (auxiliary), Extraverted Sensing (tertiary), and Introverted Thinking (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ENFJ in Depth